dnsmichi/dotfiles/README.md

 Enable Encryption ([required for GitLab team members with Jamf](https://about.gitlab.com/handbook/business-technology/end-user-services/onboarding-access-requests/endpoint-management/jamf/#why-jamf).
 See [here](https://support.apple.com/en-us/HT204837) for detailed instructions.

+### 1Password

+1Password8 overrides the screenshot shortcut `cmd+shift+4+space` by default.
+Replace it with something else, or clear it in `Settings > General > Keyboard Shortcuts`.

 ### Keyboard

-`Settings > Keyboard > Setup Keyboard Shortcuts`: Disable all Spotlight options in preparation for enabling Raycast as default shortcut using `cmd + space`.
+`Settings > Keyboard > Keyboard Shortcuts`:

+1. Disable all Spotlight options in preparation for enabling Raycast as default shortcut using `cmd + space`.

 ### Raycast